- This event has passed.

 Thank you for your interest in participating with Sacramento Valley Conservancy at Deer Creek Hills Preserve.
 As a nonprofit organization, SVC relies on donations to be able to host hikes and outings on the preserve.
 Please consider supporting our efforts by making a tax-deductible donation today.
 We hope you enjoy your time experiencing some of Sacramento’s best Open Space!

-One person is attending Self-Guided Hikes
+50 people are attending Self-Guided Hikes